iomeone/Fun-Scheme-Compiler/README.md

     Tests for this fix are: `too-few-0.scm`, `too-few-1.scm`, and `too-few-2.scm`.

+An example of a run-time error that is not being caught is integer overflow.
+For instance, one can write the factorial function in scheme and it will be interpreted correctly for any relatively large `n` at the top-level, however it will overflow at `eval-llvm`.

 ## Added Features
 FSC supports immutable hashsets using HAMT.
 The code for HAMT was provided the professor.
 It uses the Boehm Garbage Collector, which has also been integrated into FSC.